Goldenone2/Hamilton-s-Frog-GBS/PCA.md

 ```

 ## Perform PCA on a subset: translocation data only
-To see whether there is more intricate structure between the Muad Island (natural source population) and Boat Bay or Motuara (translocated populations), I run a PCA on this small subset.
+To see whether there is more intricate structure between the Muad Island (natural source population) and Boat Bay or Motuara (translocated populations), I ran a PCA on this small subset.
-I will make a .txt file with the individuals I want to --keep
+I made a .txt file with the individuals I want to --keep
 ```sh
 cd /home/mulha552/uoo04306/frogs_gbs/PCA/PCA_Focused
 module load VCFtools